revdotcom/revspeech-api-docs/source/index.rst

 .. _settings page: http://www.rev.ai/settings

 Developers can obtain their API Key from their `settings page`_.
+This API need only be generated once and never expires.

 Python SDK
 **************